emadb/billy/README.md

 ## Welcome to Scrooge

-This is a simple invoice and tracking application suited for small firms.
+This is a simple invoice and tracking application suited for small companies.

 What can you do with scrooge?